ShadowMitia/algorithm-archive/contents/flood_fill/flood_fill.md

 So how do we go about finding the extents of the domain to fill?

-Here, a domain will be defined as any connected set of elements in an $$n$$-dimensional space whose values do not vary beyond a predefined threshold.
+Here, a domain will be defined as any connected set of elements in an \\( n \\)-dimensional space whose values do not vary beyond a predefined threshold.
 As an example, if we take a circle embedded into a 2-dimensional grid, we have 3 separate domains:
 1. Inside the circle where all elements are 0.
 2. The circle, itself, where the elements are set to 0.75.